 - Schedule: it operates on seasonal demand running approximately every 1 to 2 hours (for detailed information on schedule, tickets purchase and prices visit the official website)

 #2 Learn about the Ancient History of Vall de Núria

 Vall de Núria has a fascinating legendary tale.
 Here’s how the story goes.
 Saint Giles or San Gil arrived in this area from Athens around 700 AD.
 He lived the life of a hermit, living in caves and spending his time with the local shepherds.
 He was thought to have carved the painted image of the Virgin Mary.
 For safekeeping, he hid the carving in a cave when he had to flee from prosecution.

 In 1072, some would say by divine inspiration, a pilgrim named Amadeu was called to this area to help build a chapel and search for the Virgin Mary.
 He and the local shepherds discovered the image and carried it to Queralbs.
 However, many believed it needed to remain in Núria.
 So, a procession was organized to bring the carving back to Núria.
 Thus, this is how the Shrine of Núria came to be.

-Hiking in Vall de Núria
+#4 Hike the Vall de Núria

 There are so many hiking trails you can choose from, all starting at Vall de Núria.
 Clear descriptions of distance, altitude, estimated walking time and experience level are clearly marked.